rikkimax/twp-d/manuscript/content/gettingstarted/community/IRC/tutorial.md

 {pagebreak}

 #### Tutorial
-Please use the connection details listed in previous page, if you are wanting help or general chat reguarding this book or anything related to it.
+Please use the connection details listed in previous page, if you are wanting help or general chat regarding this book or anything related to it.

-Kvirc is a very powerful tool.
+KVirc is a very powerful tool.
 It has full scripting capabilities [^KVSDocs].
 Even capable of creating a window that a user could interact with.

 To getting started:

 1. Install, this is dependent upon your platform but should be fairly straight forward.
 Available from http://www.kvirc.net/?id=releases&lang=en
-2. You need to add a new server to KVirc's server list.
+2. You need to add a new server to KVirc server list.
     A simple script that can do this for you is:

     ```KSL